ChickenTenders2/FoodLink/README.md

             js/                                 # Frontend scripts
-                add_item.js                     # Handles the dynamic checking of item names / barcodes in the database and enables the dynamic switching between scanning modes. barcode_scan.js                 # Enables dynamic posting of frames as BLOB data to be analysed in the backend so that items and barcodes can be identified.
-Allows for dynamic and efficient switching between scanning modes.
+                add_item.js                     # Handles the dynamic checking of item names / barcodes in the database and enables the dynamic switching between scanning modes. scanner.js                      # Enables dynamic posting of frames as BLOB data to be analysed in the backend so that items and barcodes can be identified.
+Allows for dynamic and efficient switching between scanning scanning modes.
                 inventory.js
                 inventory_add.js
                 item_handling.js
-                item_view.js
+                item_view.js                    # Handles the dynamic popup forms and transmission of data between the front back end
-                navbar.js                       # Collapses the navigation bar when the screen is minimised. notification.js                 # Handles the dynamic updating of the notification popup, updates number of unread notification in badge, chnages notification style when marked as read. recipes.js
+                                                  AJAX (GET/POST) requests for efficient recipe modification. navbar.js                       # Collapses the navigation bar when the screen is minimised. notification.js                 # Handles the dynamic updating of the notification popup, updates number of unread notification in badge, chnages notification style when marked as read. recipes.js
-                recipe_view.js
+                recipe_view.js                  # As with item_view.js this file handles the dynamic popup forms and transmission of data between the front and back end AJAX (GET/POST) requests for efficient recipe modification.
                 report.js
                 reports.js
                 select_utensils.js